lrq3000/csg_mri_pipelines/README.md

 usage: reorientation_registration_helper.py [-h] -i /some/path [-v]

 Reorientation and registration helper v1.0
-Description: Automate the file selection process that is required in SPM between each reorientation/registration.
+Description: Guide and automate the file selection process that is required in SPM between each reorientation/registration.

 No more useless clicks, just do the reorientation/registration in batch, you don't need to worry about selecting the corresponding files, this helper will do it for you.

-Also note that the program expects the anatomical images to be the same across all conditions.
-Thus, you will reorient the anatomical images only once per subject, and then they will be copied over all other conditions.
-WARNING: if that's not the case (you have different anatomical images per condition), please DO NOT use this helper, or comment the reorientation step!
+If you have tqdm installed, a nice progress bar will tell you how many subjects are remaining to be processed and how much time will it take at your current pace.

 Note: you need to `pip install mlab` before using this script.
 Note2: you need to have set both spm and spm_auto_reorient in your path in MATLAB before using this script.